vidyambala/missionlz/src/docs/ui-deployment.md

   --location usgovvirginia \
   --tf-environment usgovernment
 ```
-# **I GET /bin/bash^M: bad interpreter: No such file or directory - Convert DOS line endings to Linux line endings for all related .sh files - :set ff=unix in VIM or CRLF to LF in VSCode**
+# **** I GET /bin/bash^M: bad interpreter: No such file or directory - Convert DOS line endings to Linux line endings for all related .sh files - :set ff=unix in VIM or CRLF to LF in VSCode ****

-# ** After UI Deployment what are the next Steps to perform in Web UI?**
+# **** After UI Deployment what are the next Steps to perform in Web UI?
+When I try to EXECUTE TERRAFORM with defaults the window seems to hang and nothing is created. ****